Eidos-Montréal: History

 In June 2020, Square Enix announced new research and development studio Eidos-Sherbrooke, led by Julien Bouvrais.
-It was envisioned to take advantage of the nearby Université de Sherbrooke and Bishop's University and bring in new computing technology from these schools into their games.
+It was envisioned to take advantage of the nearby Université de Sherbrooke and Bishop's University and bring in new computing technology from these schools into its games.
 It was said to initially operate remotely, with plans move to a permanent location in southern Quebec in 2021 and to grow from 20 to 100 staff.
 On 13 June 2021, during a panel for E3 2021, it was announced that the company would be developing a game based on Guardians of the Galaxy.

 In May 2022, Square Enix reached an agreement with Embracer Group to purchase the studio and other assets of Square Enix Europe.
 During the announcement of this acquisition, it was revealed that Eidos had several projects in development, all using Unreal Engine 5.
 On 20 May 2022, Embracer Group (before the acquisition was complete) expressed interest in sequels, remakes and remasters in established franchises of the studio such as Deus Ex and Thief.
 The acquisition was completed on 26 August 2022, with the assets being held under CDE Entertainment.
 In November 2022, Eidos-Shanghai was detached from Eidos-Montréal and moved to Gearbox Entertainment, another Embracer Group company, as Gearbox Studio Shanghai.
 Eidos-Sherbrooke was closed in late January 2023.

 In November 2022, Jason Schreier of Bloomberg News reported that Eidos-Montréal was in the "very very early" development stages of a new Deus Ex game.
-He also reported they were working in multiple projects to be published by Xbox Game Studios.
+He also reported it was working in multiple projects to be published by Xbox Game Studios.
 In January 2024, he reported that Embracer Group had cancelled the new Deus Ex game, which had been in development for two years, as well as laid off an unspecified amount of employees.
-Eidos-Montréal then confirmed that 97 people were laid off, and in March 2025, laid off more 75 employees.
+Eidos-Montréal then confirmed that 97 people were laid off.
 In June 2024, it was revealed that Eidos-Montréal are supporting development for the upcoming Fable.
+In March 2025, 75 employees were laid off.
 In June 2025, the studio announced to be a co-developer for Grounded 2 alongside Obsidian Entertainment.
 Both announcements were made during the annual Xbox Games Showcase events by Microsoft Gaming.
+In March 2026, Eidos-Montréal laid off 124 people, including David Anfossi.